Mihir-Soma/DiscordBot/README.md

-# Currently not working due to changed to the Discord API
+# Currently not working due to changes to the Discord API
+# No current plan to update it